-We have delineated a new feature of the information value chain that has, I believe, weakened our position still further: the shift from buying a product to buying a service.
+We have delineated a new feature of the information value chain that has important implications for collection development: the shift from buying a product to buying a service.

 When we buy a physical product - a book or a journal - our users will have access to it in perpetuity.
 There are risks - it may be lost or vandalised or read to destruction - but we can take steps to minimise these risks.
 The point is that we are physical curators and in control: the right to the object is inalienable, even if there are restrictions on rights to its content.
 Our users know that, all things being equal, they may return to our shelves in five or ten years' time and retrieve the same item.